-Individual Taxation Gift & Estate Taxation Corporate Taxation Financial Accounting and Reporting Auditing The topic of the memorandum is one found in the area of the general topic, but is not to be the general topic itself.
+Individual Taxation Gift & Estate Taxation Corporate Taxation Financial Accounting and Reporting Auditing

+The topic of the memorandum is one found in the area of the general topic, but is not to be the general topic itself.
 Please provide at least one primary reference and a minimum of three references to support the contentions in your memorandum.
-You can write each memorandum on a similar topic as it relates to your Major Research Project.
+You can write each memorandum on a similar topic as it relates to your Major Research Project and use the information from your memos in your final project.
 Each memorandum is worth 50 points.